40 Days of Hope & Encouragement Devotionals

 VIDEO DEVOTIONAL THOUGHT, April 1

-From LC student Tanner Guidry, who advises “press into God” during these difficult days.
+From LCU student Tanner Guidry, who advises “press into God” during these difficult days.

 VIDEO DEVOTIONAL THOUGHT, March 30

-from Laurie Short, who has previously spoken in LC Chapel.
+from Laurie Short, who has previously spoken in LCU Chapel.
 Laurie compares social distancing and travel restrictions to the Apostle Paul’s activities while in prison.
 He didn’t just sit there.

 April 17 DEVOTIONAL MESSAGE

 is by Dr. Daniel Criswell, Professor of Biology.

 “Who’s Your God?”

 Many years ago I watched an evolution /creation debate between the renowned evolutionary anthropologist Dr. Vincent Sarich from the University of California Berkeley, and noted creationist Dr. Duane Gish from the Institute for Creation Research.
 During the debate Dr. Sarich stated, “God didn’t create man in his own image, but Christians have created a god in their image.”
 As a young Christian, I was offended when I heard Sarich make this charge, while at the same time thinking, “what would prompt an intelligent man, like Sarich, to make such a claim.”
 Sarich’s statement has haunted me these past 30 years as I moved from state-to-state and church-to-church and reconciled what he said with my own observations of those claiming to be followers of Christ.
 Sarich was right.
 Many of us, calling ourselves Christians, have created a god in our own image and replaced the God of the Bible with this image at some point in our lives and many “Christians” live a lifestyle with their god serving them.